 Box to Participate in Investor Webcast Presentation to Discuss the Content Cloud

-Box, Inc. (NYSE:BOX), the leading Content Cloud, today announced that Aaron Levie, co-founder and CEO, will participate in a webcast hosted by William Blair on Wednesday, June 23, 2021 at 10:00 AM PT/1:00 PM ET.
-Aaron Levie will provide a deep dive on Box’s product strategy for the vision of the Content Cloud.
+Box, Inc. (NYSE:BOX), the leading Content Cloud, today announced that Aaron Levie, co-founder and CEO, and Dylan Smith, co-founder and CFO, will participate in a webcast presentation hosted by Raymond James on Monday, June 28, 2021 at 11:00 AM PT/2:00 PM ET.
+Aaron Levie and Dylan Smith will provide a discussion on Box’s platform built for the entire content lifecycle, securing content and powering collaboration in the Content Cloud.

 Den Basisprospekt sowie die Endgültigen Bedingungen und die Basisinformationsblätter erhalten Sie bei Klick auf das Disclaimer Dokument.
 Beachten Sie auch die weiteren Hinweise zu dieser Werbung.